barrygee/NodeSDR-SDR-Controller/README.md

 ## Overview

-This module provides command and control functionality to local and remote software define radio devices within the <a href="https://github.com/barrygee/NodeSDR">NodeSDR</a> application.
+This service provides command and control functionality to local and remote software define radio devices within the <a href="https://github.com/barrygee/NodeSDR">NodeSDR</a> application.
-The module is automatically imported when the <a href="https://github.com/barrygee/NodeSDR/blob/main/setup.sh">setup.sh</a> file is run within that project.

 <br>